 Olympia Loves Trees

 Trees and forests are part of the fabric and identity of our community.
-In fact, Olympia has been a Tree City USA for 24 years!
+In fact, Olympia has been a Tree City USA for 25 years!

 Each year, the City and its partners host a variety of Arbor Day events to celebrate our community trees, honor all of the great work that has been done to maintain them, and join with citizens to plant new trees for future generations.

-2017 Arbor Day Events
+2019 Arbor Day Events

-Proper Pruning Workshop: 9 - 10 a.m.
+Proper Pruning Workshop: 10 a.m.

 Join us for our annual celebration of Arbor Day.
-This year we will feature the Mayor's proclamation, presentation of the Jay Butts Friends of Trees Award and music by the Artesian Rumble Arkestra.
+This year we will feature the Mayor's proclamation, presentation of the Jay Butts Friends of Trees Award, and light refreshments will be provided.

 A new shade tree will be planted near the playground area at the park.

 Join former Olympia Urban Forester Joe Roush on a tour looking at the street trees of Downtown Olympia.
 Everything you have ever wanted to know about downtown tree species, varieties and what makes a tree a good fit for planting in urban areas.

 Contact Jesse Barham, Habitat Planner, at 360.753.8164 or email@example.com